Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-When I was a kid, my grandma would sprinkle coconut on top of sliced oranges for a quick side dish.
-It turned into a little thing she always did for me.
-From then on, I loved anything involving coconut, especially these coconut macaroons, coconut cupcakes recipe and coconut cream pie!
+When I was a kid, my grandma would sprinkle coconut on top of sliced oranges and it became a simple treat she only made for me.
+From then on, I have loved coconut, especially coconut macaroons, coconut cupcakes recipe and coconut cream pie!

-This coconut macaroon recipe is one that I got years ago from a friend.
-The cookies are soft, chewy, and full of coconut goodness.
-They have the same nutty and caramelized flavor as toasted coconut and when dipped in chocolate they remind me of coconut balls!
+These coconut macaroon Easter nests are a recipe is that I got years ago from a friend.
+The cookies are soft, chewy, and full of the same nutty and caramelized flavor as toasted coconut with a sweet chewy texture like coconut balls!

 Find the full printable recipe with specific measurements below.